cashfree/cashfree-whmcs/README.md

 1. Log into WHMCS as administrator (http://whmcs_installation/admin).
 2. Navigate to Setup->Payments->Payment Gateways.
 3. Choose Cashfree in the Activate dropdown and Activate it
-4. Fill the App Id and Secret Key.
+4. Fill the App Id and Secret Key
-5. Choose if you are using test mode or live mode.
+5. Choose if you are using test mode or live mode
 6. Click 'Save Changes'

 ### Support